-Applications for the 2021 NSW Health Aboriginal Nursing and Midwifery Cadetship Program open between 11 January 2021 to 31 January 2021.
+Applications for the 2021 NSW Health Aboriginal Nursing and Midwifery Cadetship Program have now closed.

 Connection to culture is central to the health and well-being of Aboriginal and Torres Strait Islander peoples.
 Care and cultural understanding from an Aboriginal nurse or midwife allow patients to feel safer and advocated for when away from family and community.